radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/introduction.md

 <br>This chapter explains how to list existing orx and dvx files, and view and test the connection to the backend data source associated with the files.

 [Search Commands](search-commands.md)
-<br>This chapter explains how to search the RadiantOne namespace via command line.
+<br>This chapter explains how to search the RadiantOne namespace.

 [Real-time Persistent Cache Refresh Commands](real-time-persistent-cache-refresh-commands.md)
 <br>This chapter explains how to configure real-time persistent cache refresh.